Doctor insights on:

 I have removed: Wisdom teeth for 32 years and can say that removal with local anesthic only is "do-able".
 However, many patients prefer sedation or general anesthesia for this surgery and some do not.
 The discomfort during the surgery should be zero either way.
 Discus these options with your surgeon and decide the best course for your specific situation. ...Read more

 No: Trigeminal neuralgia is a complicated condition affecting the trigeminal nerve.
 Although impact wisdom teeth can be located in close proximity to one branch of the trigeminal nerve, the two conditions are not directly related.
 Impacted wisdom teeth can however cause multiple symptoms through the head and neck region.
 See your local oral surgeon for an exam. ...Read more

 I have 1 horizontally impacted wisdom tooth.
-Will i need to get rid of all of them or just that one?
+Will I need to get rid of all of them or just that one?

 the x-rays.
 It depends on where the wisdom are located, their angulation, how close they are to other teeth and nerves, how much bone is covering them, etc.

 Impacted wisdom tooth (btm)removed tuesday gone.
-Ino everyone is different with the healing process but how long should i wait to get other 3 removed?ty
+Ino everyone is different with the healing process but how long should I wait to get other 3 removed?
+Ty

 My impacted wisdom tooth was removed.
 My jaw near the said tooth sometimes get lock, and sometimes back to normal again.
 Should I see a doctor?